n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awsses.md

+---
+title: AWS SES node - n8n Documentation
+description: Documentation for the AWS SES node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # AWS SES

 The AWS SES node allows you to automate work in AWS SES, and integrate AWS SES with other applications. n8n has built-in support for a wide range of AWS SES features, including creating, getting, deleting, sending, updating, and adding templates and emails.